raeldc/kojo-project/README.md

 Development
 ===========

 For now, KoJo is a proof of concept.
-Further testing is required to give a better view of the pitfalls or repercussions of running Kohana 3 inside Joomla.
+Further testing is required to give a better idea of the pitfalls and repercussions of running Kohana 3 inside Joomla.

-If you're interested, just follow project on [GitHub](http://github.com/raeldc/kojo-project) or follow me on [Twitter](http://twitter.com/raeldc).
+If you're interested, just follow this project on [GitHub](http://github.com/raeldc/kojo-project) or follow me on [Twitter](http://twitter.com/raeldc).
 If you already know both Joomla and Kohana 3, then maybe you can help me with the development.
 I want to strip Kohana down into something lighter so it leaves little memory footprint inside Joomla.